nomocas/aright/README.md

 Easy i18n.

 Really fast because it doesn't need schema parsing and interpretation.
-Rules holds directly an array of nested functions that do the job as fast as possible.
+Rules holds directly an array of simple functions that do the job as fast as possible.

 Pure vanilla js, no dependencies.